 Steps to apply for graduation

 - Apply during the term prior to the term in which you intend to graduate or early during the term in which you intend to graduate.
-Meet with your major advisor to verify that your major requirements are completed.
+Meet with your academic advisor to verify that your major requirements are complete.

 - If you have not consulted with your advisor, please contact him or her to schedule an appointment prior to filing your application.

 - If a Minor Program Form is needed, please bring a signed copy with you to your appointment.
 You may pick up forms up in 100 Denney Hall (West Lobby), 164 Annie & John Glenn Ave.

 - Schedule an appointment with your academic advisor to file your graduation application.

 - After you meet with your Arts and Sciences academic advisor and your graduation application is on file, there are other important things to do.